 Absorbance Uses

-You can measure UV-Vis absorbance to investigate the suitability of a material for a specific purpose or to determine its material properties.
+You can use absorbance spectroscopy to investigate the suitability of a material for specific purposes.
 For example:

 • Organic dyes require high absorbance over a small wavelength range so that only light of a matching colour is emitted from the dye, e.g. for a yellow dye, blue light (435 - 480 nm) must be absorbed.